chaudatascience/diverse_channel_vit/README.md

 ## 2. JUMP-CP

-You can refer to [the dataset repo](https://github.com/insitro/ContextViT) for further details.
+You can refer to [insitro's dataset repo](https://github.com/insitro/ContextViT) for further details.
 Here's a quick overview to help you get started.

 The processed data is stored in an S3 bucket as follows: